PrinsFrank/PrinsFrank.nl/_posts/2022-03-08-Optimizing-gitlab-pipelines-pt-3-phpstan.md

 ## The PHPStan cache

 PHPStan does have a caching functionality, but it is very strict in when it will be used and when it will be disregarded.
-The most important factor is that you always have to run a [full analysis of your project](https://phpstan.org/blog/why-you-should-always-analyse-whole-project), otherwise you will miss out on errors outside the scope related to your file changes.
+The most important factor is that you always have to run a [full analysis of your project](https://phpstan.org/blog/why-you-should-always-analyse-whole-project){:target="_blank" rel="noreferrer noopener"}, otherwise you will miss out on errors outside the scope related to your file changes.

-The result cache is [valid for at least 7 days, or when any of the files are changed that are automatically reason for a new full run](https://phpstan.org/user-guide/result-cache).
+The result cache is [valid for at least 7 days, or when any of the files are changed that are automatically reason for a new full run](https://phpstan.org/user-guide/result-cache){:target="_blank" rel="noreferrer noopener"}.
 But normally when you configure a pipeline that cache is not shared, and not used on consecutive runs on that same branch or other branches.
 Let's change that!
 Say for example you have the following base job:

 ```yml
 phpstan: